 Philia is selective in its approach towards Women’s Empowerment.
 We believe that we can empower ourselves and be there for one another in the process of self-empowerment.
 Empowerment is a little bit like a chick coming out of its egg shell.
-We discover a whole new world.
+At Philia, we discover a whole new world.
 We break away from our comfort zones.
 We got to be brave.

 Philia Participants realise that it is save to be brave; especially when you have Philias from all around the world with you who have gone this journey themselves and continue being on the path of empowerment; a never ending journey full of surprises and challenges and with many many rewards.